 For a detailed list of publications, check out my Google Scholar page.

-In 2008 I moved from IBM to BNP Paribas.
+In 2008 I moved from IBM into the world of Quantitative Finance.
 As the financial crisis unfolded over the following years, so did the challenges to traditional quant research.
-My team and I worked around the clock on the modeling, implementation, and maintenance of quantitative tools used by traders, structures, strategists, and marketers.
+My teams and I worked around the clock on the modeling, implementation, and maintenance of quantitative tools used by traders, structures, strategists, and marketers.
 Our main focus was on:

 - Pricing of vanilla and exotic options